-In this battle to tell the story that tells the story, the doctors are going to prevail because they illustrate the easiest of scenarios to latch onto mentally — excessive verdicts.
+In this battle to tell the story that tells the story, the doctors will prevail because they illustrate the easiest of scenarios to latch onto mentally – excessive verdicts.
 It is hard to extrapolate anything from a zero verdict in a serious medical malpractice case because you would have to determine whether there was negligence.
 This would take way too much time for Joe Public.

-(I do not say this in a condescending way; there are lots of issues in society where I am the rather lazy Joe Public myself.
-The reality is that we are cannot spend our time getting our minds around every issue of the day.
+(I do not say this condescendingly; there are lots of societal issues where I am the rather lazy Joe Public myself.
+We are cannot spend our time getting our minds around every issue of the day.
 Nor should we.
 We should, however, all be investing the time to figure out what is going on in Iraqi.
-Joe Public has not spent time on this issue either and for this, he does deserve scorn.
+Joe Public has not spent time on this issue either, and for this, he deserves scorn.
 I would continue on but I’m already digressing way more than I normally do or should.)

 So what happens if Joe Public extrapolates that a jury gave a $10,000,000 award for injuries that do not sound like they are worth $10,000,000?
-This $10,000,000 example, one single case, proves that juries give excessive awards, and by inference, Joe Public concludes that juries must be prone, for sympathy or whatever reason, to finding against doctors on the issue of liability.
+This $10,000,000 example, one case, proves that juries give excessive awards, and by inference, Joe Public concludes that juries must be prone, for sympathy or whatever reason, to finding against doctors on liability.

 There is a genuine lack of honesty from both sides of this debate.
-Actually, the silliest argument comes from medical malpractice lawyers: “Caps on economic damages do not actually decrease doctors’ insurance premiums.”
+Actually, the silliest argument comes from medical malpractice lawyers: “Caps on economic damages do not decrease doctors’ insurance premiums.”
 I have heard this recited by people a lot smarter than I am.
-But it is just plan moronic and it defies the logic of every possible applicable economic principle to believe this to be true.
-But it is recited and recited again probably because it resonates with Joe Public better than the more complicated explanation involving justice for a relatively small number people in situations in which most people never expect to find themselves.
+But it is just plain moronic, and it defies the logic of every possible applicable economic principle to believe this to be true.
+But it is recited and recited again, probably because it resonates with Joe Public better than the more complicated explanation involving justice for a relatively small number of people in situations in which most people never expect to find themselves.

 Plaintiffs’ medical malpractice lawyers like to do the whole self-flagellation thing on this issue, saying that medical malpractice lawyers are doing an awful job of “winning the hearts and minds” of Joe Public because they have not been getting out the victims’ stories.
 But this is not the problem.
 The problem is the deck is stacked against malpractice lawyers because of the simplicity with which the doctors’ argument can be presented.
-Jurors can handle nuance because they have taken the time to hear all of the facts of a case.
-The public, on the other hand, looks first and last to a few high – and, arguably, excessive – verdicts.
-If you doubt me on this, look at the effect the McDonald’s verdict by itself – one incredibly misunderstood case that was easy to present in 10 words or less – has had on the American public.
+Jurors can handle nuance because they have taken the time to hear all the facts of a case.
+The public looks first and last to a few high – and, arguably, excessive – verdicts.
+If you doubt me on this, look at the effect the McDonald’s verdict by itself – one misunderstood case easy to present in 10 words or fewer – has had on the American public.

-There are a number of possible reasons for this bias in favor of doctors in medical malpractice cases.
-The most likely explanations are (1) jurors generally trust their own doctors, and (2) the dearth of esteemed doctors willing to stand up and testify against other doctors in the same specialty.
+There are several reasons for this bias in favor of doctors in medical malpractice cases.
+The most likely explanations are (1) jurors trust their own doctors, and (2) the dearth of esteemed doctors willing to stand up and testify against other doctors in the same specialty.

-In the end, the medical malpractice tort reform argument honestly distilled is this: it is best for the overall patient’s health to limit medical malpractice awards because doctors will be more honest about mistakes (or related reasoning that goes to overall patient safety) and/or it will lead to less defensive medicine.
+The medical malpractice tort reform argument honestly distilled is this: it is best for the overall patient’s health to limit medical malpractice awards because doctors will be more honest about mistakes (or related reasoning that goes to overall patient safety) and/or it will lead to less defensive medicine.
 (Although if you are treating me, I say practice all the defensive medicine you like.
-I’ve never fully understood why this is a bad thing.)
-Even though this might lead to injustice for a few particular plaintiffs who have suffered greatly as the result of the negligence of a doctor, the arguement goes, it serves the greater good.
-I do not agree with this opinion but at least it is intellectually honest.
-By guess is that both sides will continue to pander the arguments that are most likely to appeal to the public by applying to the lowest common denominator.
+I’ve never fully understood why this is bad.)
+Even though this might lead to injustice for a few particular plaintiffs who have suffered as the result of the negligence of a doctor, the argument goes, it serves the greater good.
+I do not agree with this opinion, but at least it is intellectually honest.
+My guess is that both sides will continue to pander arguments most likely to appeal to the public by applying to the lowest common denominator.